 Translational research is where laboratory science and clinical medicine meet to develop novel therapeutics to prevent, diagnose and treat disease.
 Translational research is often associated with clinical trials and is the first step in bringing a new treatment, medication or technique to the market for use in the general population.

 Many diseases that occur in humans are also recognized in nonhuman species.
-The Veterinary Clinical Investigations Center (VCIC) provides the infrastructure to facilitate the translation of novel interventions from basic scientists to high quality investigations in companion animals with naturally occurring diseases that parallel the human conditions.
+The Veterinary Clinical Investigations Center (VCIC) provides the infrastructure to facilitate the translation of novel interventions from basic scientists to high quality investigations in companion animals with naturally-occurring spontaneous diseases that parallel human conditions.